Benefits and Responsibilities

 The university assumes no liability for the financial transactions of a given student organization and strongly recommends that each organization establish whatever controls it deems necessary via the organization’s constitution and/or bylaws.

-- To work cooperatively with the Department of Student Life staff in conducting organization operations and activities.
+- To work cooperatively with Student Life staff in conducting organization operations and activities.
 An assigned Student Life staff member will serve in an administrative capacity to all recognized student organizations.

 The professional staff are educated and trained in various aspects of organization operations, business management, organization development, leadership development, event planning, assessment, and many additional areas.
 One of the primary responsibilities of Student Life is to advise student organizations on these processes to ensure effectiveness and efficiency.

-- To update any of the information supplied to the Department of Student Life within two calendar weeks of the change.
+- To update any of the information supplied to Student Life within two calendar weeks of the change.
 This includes changes in the constitution, officers, membership requirements, and/or needs of the organization.

-Important Notice: Student organizations that fail to maintain current files in the Department of Student Life jeopardize their status as a recognized UHV student organization.
+Important Notice: Student organizations that fail to maintain current information with Student Life jeopardize their status as a recognized UHV student organization.